-Marci, I don’t know anything about you, only that you live near me in Spokane, and that sometimes we meditate at the same time.
+Marci, I don’t know anything about you, only that you live near me in Spokane and that sometimes we meditate at the same time.
 Your tagline pops up and it has been such a gift to me.
 So thank you Marci, for sharing your beautiful light into this world and I hope somehow this finds you.

-- 1 head cauliflower
+- 1 large head of cauliflower

-- 1 tablespoon olive oil
+- 2 tablespoons olive oil

 - salt and pepper to taste

 - 4–6 ounces pasta (spaghetti, linguini, spaghetti, bucatini, or any other gluten-free noodle)